rjwaters147/Rsync-DataManager/README.md

 - **Flexible Replication**: Supports both local-to-remote (push) and remote-to-local (pull) file synchronization.
 - **Incremental and Full Backups**: Choose between syncing only changed files (incremental) or performing a full copy of the data (mirror).
 - **Customizable Rsync Flags**: Modify short and long Rsync flags to tailor the transfer to your needs.
-- **Retention Policies**: Automatically manage old backups using time, count, or storage-based retention policies to prevent excessive storage usage.
+- **Retention Policies**: Automatically manage old backups using time, or count-based retention policies to prevent excessive storage usage.
 - **Log Rotation**: Compresses and rotates log files to prevent uncontrolled log growth.
 - **Automatic Directory Creation**: Automatically creates the destination directory if it doesn't exist.
-- **Concurrency Control**: Prevents multiple script instances from running simultaneously using lock files.
 - **Retry with Exponential Backoff**: Automatically retries failed Rsync operations with exponential backoff for transient network or I/O issues.

 ## Requirements